plone/guillotina/docs/source/applications.md

 ### Load app_settings

-If an `app_settings` dict is provided at the module root, it will automatically merge the global `plone.server` app_settings with the module's.
+If an `app_settings` dict is provided at the module root, it will automatically merge the global `guillotina` app_settings with the module's.
 This allows you to provide custom configuration.